SandunMunasinghe20/job-portal-springboot-react/README.md

 # 💼 Fullstack Job Portal | Java Spring Boot + React (Vite) + MySQL

-This is a personal Fullstack Job Portal project built individually using Spring Boot (Java 21), React (Vite), and MySQL.
-It includes secure authentication with JWT, role-based access control, job posting & applications, resume uploads, real-time messaging, and an Admin Dashboard.
+This is a personal Fullstack Job Portal project built individually using Spring Boot (Java 21), React (Vite) and MySQL.
+It includes secure authentication with JWT, role-based access control, job posting & applications, resume uploads, real-time messaging and an Admin Dashboard.
 Designed and developed from scratch to demonstrate fullstack engineering skills with Spring Boot & React.
 ---

 ## 📑 Table of Contents